caugustine2022/resume/README.md

 ##### *March 2019 - April 2021 / Bear, DE*

 * Built fully automated CI/CD pipelines using Jenkins, Ansible, Terraform, Docker, and Kubernetes to deploy applications.
-* Deployed a multi-tier infrastructure on AWS using Terraform where the application was configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database; cloud watch alarm and S3 bucket configured to monitor performances and store log messages respectively.
+* Deployed a multi-tier infrastructure on AWS using Terraform where the application was configured on EC2 instances within three availability zones in a public subnet with a backend PostgreSQL database; CloudWatch alarm and S3 bucket configured to monitor performances and store log messages respectively.
 * Built well-architected Virtual Private Cloud (VPCs) with proper networking configurations and high availability.
 * Worked with subnets, Network Address Translation (NAT), Internet Gateway (IGW), Route Tables, Network Access Control List (NACL), Security Groups, ELB, EC2.
 * Implemented security with IAM (roles, users, and permissions) and Key Management Service (KMS).
 * Configured AWS VPC with public and private subnets, configure routing tables, internet gateway, ACLs, and Security groups.
-* Actively managed, improved, and monitored cloud infrastructure on AWS, EC2, S3, and RDS, including backups, patches, and scaling.
+* Actively managed, improved, and monitored cloud infrastructure on AWS; EC2, S3, RDS, backups, patches, and scaling.
-* Created and implemented Chef cook-books for deployment and also used Chef recipes to create a deployment directly into Amazon EC2 instances.
+* Created and implemented Chef cook-books for deployment and also used Chef recipes to create deployments directly into Amazon EC2 instances.
 * Installed, configured, and managed monitoring tools such as Nagios for resource monitoring/network monitoring.
 * Managed Kubernetes, running nodes, container snapshots, and images, and used Kubernetes to provide a platform for automating deployment, scaling, and operations of application containers across clusters of hosts.
 * Created Ansible YAML, Play-books, and Roles for application deployments.